openziti/ziti-doc/docfx_project/index.md

     </div>
 </div>

+<h1>Sound Good?</h1>

+Now that you've seen how cool OpenZiti is - maybe consider starring us on GitHub?
+It helps others find the project!
+Show your support of OpenZiti today!
+Head over and star us on GitHub.

 <!-- Place this tag in your head or just before your close body tag. -->
 <script async defer src="https://buttons.github.io/buttons.js"></script>